 1st Supreme Court Gun-Rights Battle In 10 Years May Transform Legal Landscape

 Guns: when and how to regulate them.
 It's one of the biggest issues across the country.
-But the Supreme Court has rarely weighed in on the issue.
+But the U.S. Supreme Court has rarely weighed in on the issue.
 In modern times, it has ruled decisively just twice.
-And now, it's on the brink of doing so again.
+Now it's on the brink of doing so again.

 With the retirement of Justice Anthony Kennedy, there now are five conservative justices who may be willing to shut down many attempts at regulation, just as the NRA's lock on state legislatures may be waning.

-For the last decade, the court has been wary of gun cases.
+For the past decade, the court has been wary of gun cases.
 In 2008 the court ruled for the first time that the Second Amendment right to bear arms is an individual right.
 Two years later, the court said that right applied to state laws, not just federal laws regulating gun ownership and use.
-Since then, however, there has been radio silence, as the justices have turned away one after another challenge to gun laws across the country.
+Since then, however, there has been radio silence as the justices have turned away challenges, one after another, to gun laws across the country.
 Until now.

-On Monday the court hears argument in a case from New York, a city and a state with some of the toughest gun regulations in the country.
+On Monday the court hears arguments in a case from New York, a city and a state with some of the toughest gun regulations in the country.
 Several gun owners and the NRA's New York affiliate challenged the rules for having a handgun at home.
 They contended the city gun license was so restrictive it was unconstitutional.

 Specifically, they said the state law and city regulations violated the right to bear arms because they forbid handgun owners from carrying their pistols anywhere other than seven firing ranges within the city limits.
 That meant that pistol owners could not carry their guns to a second home, or to shooting ranges or competitions in other states nearby.
 The lower courts upheld the regulations as justified to protect safety in the most densely populated city in the country.

-But when the Supreme Court agreed to hear the gun owners appeal, the state and the city changed the law to allow handgun owners to transport their locked and unloaded guns to second homes or shooting ranges outside the city.
+But when the Supreme Court agreed to hear the gun owners' appeal, the state and the city changed the law to allow handgun owners to transport their locked and unloaded guns to second homes or shooting ranges outside the city.

 "Won't say 'yes' for an answer"